pubkey/fashion-segmentation/README.md

 # Get a better trained higher resolution model

-In this repo you can find the low resolution model that can be used for testing it out.
-To get access to the better trained model with higher resolution input images, you can [contact me](https://gitter.im/pubkey/).
-The higher resolution model gives a more detailed output and is able to better detect the shapes and surface of the fashion item.
+In this repo you can find the low resolution (128x128) model that can be used for testing it out.
+To get access to the better trained model with higher resolution input images (up to 512px), you can [contact me](https://gitter.im/pubkey/).
+The higher resolution model gives a more detailed output and is able to better detect the shapes and surface of the fashion item which reduces false positives.